un buste d'homme ouvert sur une cascade

 Sleeping disorders

 Sleep is essential for maintaining good health.
-It plays a major role in recharging the kidneys.
+It plays a major role in recharging the kidneys’ energy.

 The menstrual cycle

 Menstruation is a sign of fertility and good health.
-The menstrual cycle is unique to each woman.
+Every woman’s menstrual cycle is unique.

 The kidneys, the root of life

-Kidneys play a vital role in our health and longevity.
-Weak kidneys can lead to various pathologies.
+The kidneys play a major role in health.
+Weak kidneys can lead to pathologies.

 Impact of emotions

-Emotions have an impact on our health.
-Here are some solutions to learn to live better with them.
+Emotions impact our health.
+Here are some solutions to help you learn how to live in harmony with them.

 The emotions